-The Transamerica Pyramid is the fourth-tallest building west of the Mississippi; it is, however, still the tallest building in San Francisco and Northern California.
+The Transamerica Pyramid is one of the tallest buildings west of the Mississippi and still one of the tallest in San Francisco.

 It is a world-class office tower and home to more than 50 high-profile firms employing about 1,500 people.
 Surrounded by four- and five-star hotels, restaurants, galleries, clubs and shopping, and the colorful neighborhoods of Jackson Square, Chinatown and North Beach, The Transamerica Pyramid is truly the centerpiece of the City of San Francisco.